UniversalDependencies/UD_Tupinamba-TuDeT/template-index-tpn-example.md

 * The copula with non-verbal predicates.
 * Verbs with modal meaning are not considered auxiliary.
 * The (de)verbal forms used, are: infinitive `Inf`, finite verb `Fin`, tagged, converb `Conv`, gerund `Ger`.
+* Since Tupinambá is as omnipredicative language, the referential, marker (a  ̴ ∅) is treated as Case (Case=Ref) in the treebank, despite its function, which is nothing like that of nominal cases.

 ## Morphology